Selected departures from April to October 2020

 Included excursions are timed entrance to the Uffizi gallery, guided tours of Rome, Sienna, Florence and Arezzo and a visit to Assisi.

-Rome Aperitivo Stroll with Tastings - from £54 per person
+Rome aperitivo stroll - from £54 per person

 Enjoy exclusive early morning access to the Vatican before the crowds arrive, while the museums are still quiet.
 Discover some of the world’s greatest art collections on a reserved tour with an authorised guide with entrance before the museum opens to the general public, and enjoy a more relaxed, stress-free experience without the crowds thanks to this exclusive early visit.
 Marvel at the frescoed chambers painted by Raphael and the beautiful Sistine Chapel featuring astonishing masterpieces by Michelangelo.